oddlama/autokernel/README.md

 * Detect kernel options for your system (based on information from `/sys`)
 * Manage the kernel configuration in a more structured and sane way.
-  Option conflict detection and conditional expressions for configuration statements allow writing a sound, modular and reusable configuration.
+  Option conflict detection and conditional expressions for configuration statements allow writing a sound and modular configuration that can be used with multiple kernel versions.
-* Build the kernel (and initramfs) and install them
+* Build the kernel (and initramfs) and install them on the system

 You may use it for any combination of the above, There is no need to use it as a build system if you only want to detect options for your device.